 Doctor Who is no stranger to change.
 Its premise is centered around embracing it with a revolving door of companions, varying destinations, and regenerating Doctors.
-But heading into the 11th season the shuffle behind-the-scenes was more drastic than usual since beloved Doctor Peter Capaldi and long-time helmer Steven Moffat announced their plans to depart.
-New showrunner Chris Chibnall (Broadchurch) was chosen for the daunting task of following Moffat’s seven-year run that featured serialized story arcs with an emphasis on clever timey-wimey narrative and fiery companions.
+But heading into the 11th season, the shuffle behind-the-scenes was more drastic than usual with beloved Doctor Peter Capaldi and longtime helmer Steven Moffat announcing their plans to depart.
+New showrunner Chris Chibnall (Broadchurch) was chosen for the daunting task of following Moffat’s game changing run.

 Despite the issues, season 11 is a charming adventure that gets it mostly right.
 Whittaker proves to be the season’s highest peak with her captivating performance and her diverse companions serve up a dynamic not experienced in the TARDIS enough.
 And while Chibnall’s strength lies in his bold, fresh take rather than his pen, the longest-running sci-fi drama is given a necessary boost of energy thanks to his efforts.
 With fresh and exciting players occupying the TARDIS, I eagerly await what the future brings for Doctor Who after it returns for a New Year’s Special in January followed by season 12 in 2020.